Atlas VPN

 Atlas VPN was a freemium VPN service provider, launched in 2019 with applications for Microsoft Windows, macOS, Linux, Android, iOS, Android TV, Apple TV, and Amazon Fire TV.
 It was discontinued in April 2024 and merged with NordVPN.

-Atlas VPN also offers a data breach monitoring feature that notifies users of potential data breaches.
+Atlas VPN also offered a data breach monitoring feature that notified users of potential data breaches.

 History

-Atlas VPN is operated by Peakstar Technologies Inc.
+Atlas VPN was operated by Peakstar Technologies Inc.

 In March 2020, Atlas VPN gave away a three-month subscription to its premium VPN services to combat misinformation about coronavirus.
 According to research conducted by the firm, internet censorship is leaving the citizens of some countries uninformed or misinformed about the extent of the outbreak.

 On October 15, 2021, Nord Security announced that it had reached a deal to incorporate Atlas VPN to its growing portfolio of cybersecurity brands and products.
 However, Atlas VPN continues acting independently and pursuing its goals in the "freemium" VPN services market.

 In February 2022, Atlas VPN distributed one-year premium VPN subscriptions to media personnel in Ukraine at no cost as a gesture of support.

 As of August 2023, Atlas VPN had 1000+ servers in 49 locations across the world.
 On March 25, 2024, it was announced that Atlas VPN would shut down on April 24.
 Existing customers would be transferred to NordVPN.